 1. Give us a call!

-Talk with one of our staff to brainstorm your project and begin developing a suitable approach.
+Book a meeting with one of our Project Coordinators to brainstorm your project and begin developing a suitable approach.
 If you already have a well-developed project idea you might skip to step two.

 2. Research Proposal form

-Complete a COMMUNITY PROJECT FORM, available for download.
-We will offer feedback on this, and help to hone your questions and develop appropriate research methods.
+Complete the Research Propoal Form and Pre-Placement Due Diligence Checklist.
+We will offer feedback on your Research Proposal, and help to hone your questions and develop appropriate research methods.